Skip site navigation (1)Skip section navigation (2)

 The newly allocated JOSE header.

-the resulting JWS (jws) would contain only a single signature, the JWS
+resulting JWS (jws) would contain only a single signature, the JWS will be

-will be represented in Flattened JWS JSON Serialization Syntax.
+represented in Flattened JWS JSON Serialization Syntax.
+Otherwise, it will

-Otherwise, it will be represented in General JWS JSON Serialization
+be represented in General JWS JSON Serialization Syntax.

 If jwk contains a JWK, a single signature is created.
 In this case, jws

-specify algorithms or other signature behaviors simply by specifying
+ify algorithms or other signature behaviors simply by specifying them in

-them in the JOSE headers of the JWS signature object template as
+the JOSE headers of the JWS signature object template as defined by RFC

-created.
-In this case, the sig parameter must contain one of the
+ated.
+In this case, the sig parameter must contain one of the following

-used with its corresponding JWK from jwk.
-If the arrays in sig and
+with its corresponding JWK from jwk.
+If the arrays in sig and jwk are a

 Parameters: